LukaSKApps/screenTimeReminderPolicy/docs/privacy-policy-extension.md

 ## Payments

-If you purchase premium features, payments are processed through a third-party service, :contentReference[oaicite:0]{index=0}.
+If you purchase premium features, payments are processed through a third-party service, ExtensionPay.

-ExtensionPay uses :contentReference[oaicite:1]{index=1} to securely process transactions.
+ExtensionPay uses Stripe to securely process transactions.

 When you make a purchase, personal data such as your email address and payment information may be collected and processed by ExtensionPay and Stripe in accordance with their respective privacy policies.